undergrad-partner-school

 Non-Need Based

-1,979 students, including freshmen, got institutional non-need-based financial aid at this school in 2023.
+Institutional non-need-based scholarships or grants were given to 1,979 students overall (including freshmen) at University of La Verne in 2024.
 568 full-time freshmen were awarded institutional non-need-based scholarship or grant aid.
-The total amount of institutional scholarships and awards that were not based on financial need was $46,149,474.
+The total amount of non-need-based institutional scholarships/grants was $46,149,474.
 This includes endowment, alumni, other institutional awards, and also external funds awarded by the institution, but doesn't include athletic aid and tuition waivers.
 The amount the students of this school received from external sources (e.g. Kiwanis, National Merit) was $6,885 USD.

 Open Applications